islandoftex/arara/website/content/manual/Configuration.md

 configuration file.
 This chapter provides the basic structure of that file, as well as details on the file lookup in the operating system.

+Please note that a configuration file is not required for arara to work.
+If you do not specify one, arara will use the default values as detailed below.
+If you specify a configuration file, it will overwrite the defaults with the options given.
+Parts that have not been overwritten (omitted from the configuration file) will follow the default values.

 # File lookup

 Our tool looks for the presence of at least one of four very specific files